apache/tvm/docs/dev/pytest_target_parametrization.rst

 .. code-block:: python

-    # Old style, not recommend anymore
+    # Old style, do not use.
     def test_function():
         for target,dev in tvm.testing.enabled_targets():
             # Test code goes here